mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+October 10, 2018
+- Force collection of parameterized files
+- Explicitly include leafpad and ghex in centos-xtra baseline and rebuild dependent images.

 September 28, 2018
 - Fix access modes of shared file in ACL lab
 - Clarify question in pass-crack